TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Index.rst

    Complete the :file:`composer.json` as described in :ref:`t3coreapi:composer-json`.

 #.
-Populate Settings.cfg
+Populate guides.xml

-   Complete the :file:`Settings.cfg` as described in :ref:`settings-cfg`.
+   Complete the :file:`guides.xml` as described in :ref:`settings-guides-xml`.

 #.
 Render documentation